 6.2B.4 Configured transmitted Power for category NB1 and NB2

-Editor’s Note: This clause is incomplete.
-The following aspects are either missing or not yet determined:

-- Addition to applicability spec is pending
+Editor’s Note: Addition to applicability spec is pending.

-- Initial condition and call setup procedure to support satellite access are TBD

 6.2B.4.1 Test purpose

 To verify the UE does not exceed the minimum between the PEMAX maximum allowed UL TX Power signalled by the E-UTRAN and the PUMAX maximum UE power for the UE power class.